-A TEMPORARY SHELTER AND OBJECTS DESIGNED BY DISPLACED PEOPLE TELL A STORY OF SURVIVAL THROUGH CREATIVITY.
+A TEMPORARY SHELTER AND OBJECTS DESIGNED BY DISPLACED PEOPLE TOLD A STORY OF SURVIVAL THROUGH CREATIVITY.

 In Kenya, for example, Kakuma refugee camp is now the seventh largest town in the country, with a thriving economy that hosts a range of sectors, including designers and creatives.
-The pavilion is housed within the Better Shelter, winner of the Design Museum’s Design of the Year in 2016 – a structure that unpacks from two cardboard boxes and can be assembled with only a hammer, by four people in just a few hours.
-As visitors step inside the shelter, they will see examples of how different families across the world’s refugee camps transform it from a flatpacked house into a home of their own.
+The pavilion was housed within the Better Shelter, winner of the Design Museum’s Design of the Year in 2016 – a structure that unpacks from two cardboard boxes and can be assembled with only a hammer, by four people in just a few hours.
+As visitors stepped inside the shelter, they saw examples of how different families across the world’s refugee camps transform it from a flatpacked house into a home of their own.

-Visitors are then guided towards objects designed by women and girls in programmes run by RefuSHE, an NGO that empowers young refugee women in East Africa using a holistic approach that helps them to access their human rights, experience economic success and skill development, and become leaders in their own communities.
-Visitors are able to sit in an armchair and hear audio in which a woman helped by RefuSHE tells an inspiring story about her journey from survival to creation.
+Visitors were then guided towards objects designed by women and girls in programmes run by RefuSHE, an NGO that empowers young refugee women in East Africa using a holistic approach that helps them to access their human rights, experience economic success and skill development, and become leaders in their own communities.
+Visitors were able to sit in an armchair and hear audio in which a woman helped by RefuSHE told an inspiring story about her journey from survival to creation.